padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 Now, the weights would be used to create proportional estimates  (i.e., a new error matrix table) using the sample count error matrix table above.
-The formula to produce the proportional estimate error matrix table is given in [Olofsson et al., (2014)](https://doi.org/10.1016/j.rse.2014.02.015) and [Olofsson et al. 2013](https://www.sciencedirect.com/science/article/pii/S0034425712004191).
+The formula to produce the proportional estimate error matrix table is given in [Olofsson et al., (2014)](https://doi.org/10.1016/j.rse.2014.02.015) and [Olofsson et al. (2013)](https://www.sciencedirect.com/science/article/pii/S0034425712004191).

-You must do this going row-wise until you complete all cell entries.
-Take the value in the cell and divide this by the row total and then multiply by the weight for the class.
-Worked example for vegetation: 0 ÷ 22 times 0.890 (i.e., weight for vegetation) and the result for the first cell would be 0.
+To compute the propotional estimate using the sample count table, you must go row-wise until you complete all cell entries.
+Take the value in the cell and divide this by the row total and then multiply the result by the weight for the class.
+Worked example for vegetation: (0 ÷ 22) × 0.890 (i.e., weight for vegetation) and the result for the first cell would be 0.
 Next cell.
 Remember we are going across the row.
 (18 ÷ 22) × 0.890 and the result is 0.728.
 Cell three, (1 ÷ 22) × 0.890 = 0.041.
 Cell four, (3 ÷ 22) × 0.890 = 0.121.
-Repeat these steps to complete the table and your proportional estimate error matrix table may look like the table below.
+Repeat these steps to complete the entries for the other land cover classes, bearing in mind that you are going across the rows.
+Once you are done your proportional estimate error matrix table may look like the table below.

 <img width="822" height="279" alt="image" src="https://github.com/user-attachments/assets/d9a12fb0-3e56-453e-acc4-7fafe800390c" />

+You would use the proportion estimates to adjust the mapped total area.
+These are 0.012, 0.765, 0.085, and 0.139 for water, vegetation, bareland, and agriculture, respectively.
+Thus, the stratified estimator of the area of water would be 337,337 × 0.012 = 4,048 ha.
+Vegetation would be 337,337 × 0.765 = 258,063 ha; bareland is 337,337 × 0.085 = 28,674 ha ha; and agriculture is 337,337 × 0.139 = 46,890 ha.

+The proportional estimates explain the changes in the total land cover.
+For instance, the mapped area of vegetation is 300,251 ha whereas the stratified error-adjusted area estimate of vegetation is 258,063 ha.
+This suggests that the area estimates are sensitive to errors of omission, and thus it is prudent to report the confidence intervals.
+The formula for the confidence interval is given in [Olofsson et al. (2013)](https://www.sciencedirect.com/science/article/pii/S0034425712004191).

+Worked example of the confidence interval for vegetation.
+0.012x<sup>2</sup> × 0/3(1-0/3)